 Dr. Jonathan Page

-Dr. Page is a licensed clinical psychologist with nearly 10 years of experience in a variety of settings including outpatient programs, primary care practices, residential treatment programs, and inpatient hospitals.
-He’s worked with families affected by trauma, performed testing and assessment for clients of all ages, provided mental health services for clients with autism, and managed programs overseeing and coordinating services for families managing disabilities.
+Dr. Page is a licensed clinical psychologist and our Director of Psychological Testing with 13 years of experience in a variety of settings including outpatient programs, primary care practices, residential treatment programs, and inpatient hospitals.
+He’s worked with families affected by trauma, performed testing and assessment for clients of all ages, and provided mental health services for clients with autism.
 Additionally, Dr. Page worked with short-term clients struggling with depression, anxiety, ADHD, and adjustment difficulties.

 Dr. Page completed his undergraduate degree from Appalachian State University in Boone, NC and conducted research on different academic orientations and their link to success as well as finding ways to reduce friendly fire in the military.
 He earned his Master of Arts in Forensic Psychology from John Jay College of Criminal Justice in New York, NY.
 Moving on to West Virginia University, Dr. Page earned his Doctoral in Counseling Psychology all while conducting research and contributing to publications dealing with bullying, school violence, and ways to prevent school violence and increase safety in schools.
 He also focused on testing and assessment in a private practice and pediatric primary care office and administered psychological batteries to children, adults, and geriatric clients for a wide array of presenting problems such as depression/anxiety, developmental disabilities, learning difficulties, and ADHD.
 During the last two years of his degree program in West Virginia, he joined the Child Advocacy Center to provide trauma focused therapy to reduce the impact of the trauma as well as fostering the resiliency that is present in every survivor.
 Dr. Page is a member of the California Psychological Association and the American Psychological Association, certified as a Certified Clinical Trauma Professional, and has experience in researching disaster psychiatry and school violence and bullying.